google/ExoPlayer/listening-to-player-events.md

 `onPlayerError(ExoPlaybackException error)` in a registered `Player.EventListener`.
 When a failure occurs, this method will be called immediately before the playback state transitions to `Player.STATE_IDLE`.
+Failed or stopped playbacks can be retried by calling `ExoPlayer.retry`.

 [`ExoPlaybackException`][] has a `type` field, as well as corresponding getter methods that return cause exceptions providing more information about the failure.
 The example below shows how to detect when a playback has failed due to